Mining rewards breakdown

 • Determined by the rewards commission

-• Quality Scale: Based on:
+• Quality Scale:

 • Supported GNSS constellations (e.g., GPS, Galileo, BeiDou, etc.)